LEANEAGmbH/EasyStackBuilder/README.md

 ## 🗑️ Uninstallation Support

-EasyStack Builder modules also support automated uninstallation via:
+EasyStack Builder modules also support automated uninstallation via removing the responsible node and re-deploying the flow:
 - A dedicated script (`uninstall.sh`)
 - Kubernetes namespace cleanup
 - Removal of Helm releases, services, and secrets